-Open the Switching > L2-Redundancy > Spanning Tree > Port dialog.
+Open the Switching &gt; L2-Redundancy &gt; Spanning Tree &gt; Port dialog.
 Switch to the Guards tab.
 For designated ports, select the checkbox in the Root guard column.
 For ports that receive STP-BPDUs with a Topology Change flag, select the checkbox in the TCN guard column.
 For root, alternate or backup ports, mark the checkbox in the Loop guard column.
 Note: The Root guard and Loop guard functions are mutually exclusive.
-If you try to activate the Root guard function while the Loop guard function is active, then the device deactivates the Loop guard function. ☐ Save the changes temporarily.
-To do this, click the ✓ button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. interface <x y=""></x> Change to the interface configuration mode of interface $\langle x/y \rangle$. spanning-tree guard-root Switches the Root Guard on at the designated port. spanning-tree guard-tcn Switches the TCN Guard on at the port that receives STP-BPDUs with a Topology Change flag. spanning-tree guard-loop Switches the Loop Guard on at a root, alternate or backup port. exit Leaves the interface mode. show spanning-tree port x/y Displays the parameters of the port for checking.
+If you try to activate the Root guard function while the Loop guard function is active, then the device deactivates the Loop guard function. $\ \square$ To save the changes temporarily, clic k the v button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. interface <x y=""></x> Change to the interface configuration mode of interface $\langle x/y \rangle$ . spanning-tree guard-root Switches the Root Guard on at the designated port. spanning-tree guard-tcn Switches the TCN Guard on at the port that receives STP-BPDUs with a Topology Change flag. spanning-tree guard-loop Switches the Loop Guard on at a root, alternate or backup port. exit Leaves the interface mode. show spanning-tree port x/y Displays the parameters of the port for checking.